noahehall/theBookOfNoah/0current/databases/postgres.md

   # quick docker on postgres for local development
     # get the IP of the running postgres instance
     docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' CONTAINER_NAME
+    # connect to the running container
+    docker exec -it CONTAINER_NAME /bin/bash
+      # now you can run your normal *nix cmds e.g.
+      psql -U pgadmin -d db_name_if_not_pgadmin

     # run a shell script in the running docker container
     docker exec -it CONTAINER_NAME /bin/bash path/to/some/file/in/container/poop.sh
     # specifying options via docker-compose file